MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 To use Core Data you will define an `NSManagedObjectModel` instance which points to your local object graph, a `.xcdatamodeld` file.
 This file defines a local representation of your database, using Entities which have attributes and relationships.

 Your Core Data model should replicate your StackMob schemas.
-The <a href="http://stackmob.github.io/stackmob-ios-sdk/CoreDataSupportSpecs.html" target="_blank">StackMob - Core Data Support Specifications</a> page details the mappings between StackMob field types and Core Data attribute types, ensuring proper translations to and from Core Data.
+The <a href="https://developer.stackmob.com/ios-sdk/core-data-guide#SupportSpecifications" target="_blank">Support Specifications</a> section of the Core Data Guide details the mappings between StackMob field types and Core Data attribute types, ensuring proper translations to and from Core Data.

 Suppose your data model is called `mydatamodel`.
 In your `AppDelegate` file, declare a property called `managedObjectModel` of type `NSManagedObjectModel` and include the following method in your implementation file: